-The Pennsylvania State University Office of Emergency Management exists within the Department of University Police and Public Safety on the University Park Campus.
+The Pennsylvania State University Office of Emergency Management exists within University Police and Public Safety.
 The Office of Emergency Management is responsible for creating a culture of preparedness at the University.
-The Director of Emergency Management reports to the Assistant Vice President for Police and Public Safety.
-The staff consists of the Director, a Planning Manager, a Campus Planner, and a shared Administrative Support Assistant.
+The Director of Emergency Management reports to the Associate Vice President for Police and Public Safety.
+The staff consists of the Director, four Emergency Management Coordinators and a shared Administrative Support Assistant.

 The Director and staff manage the day-to-day operations and overall implementation of the Emergency Management Program.
-The Emergency Management Core Group provides oversight of the Emergency Management Program.
-The Emergency Management Core Group is a multi-disciplinary group that represents issues and concerns from across the university system.

-Each campus has an Emergency Management Group that provides subject matter expertise, champions the program and may participate in emergency response activities and support.
+Each Commonwealth Campus has a Crisis Management Team that provides subject matter expertise, champions the program and may participate in emergency response activities and support.

-To provide a clear chain of command for decision making during an emergency the Pennsylvania State University adopted AD 70.
-In AD 70 the President, Provost and Senior Vice President of Finance and Business make up the Emergency Management Policy Group.
-Ultimate authority for decisions rests with the Emergency Management Policy Group.
+To provide a clear chain of command for decision making during an emergency the Pennsylvania State University adopted Policy AD 70.
+In AD 70 the President, Provost, Vice President for Administration and Senior Vice President of Finance and Business make up the Executive Policy Group.
+Ultimate authority for decisions rest with the Executive Policy Group.
 Although they reserve the right to make the decisions, as a practical matter this group's time is very limited during a disaster.
 The authority to declare an emergency or disaster rests with the Senior Vice President of Finance and Business or his/her designee.
-On all campuses, with the exception of University Park, the Chancellor and/or the Director of Business Services may exercise this authority.
+At all Commonwealth Campuses, the Chancellor and/or the Director of Business Services may exercise this authority.